rsyncOSX/RsyncUIdocs/content/post/Built.md

 ### RsyncUI and SwiftUI

 *RsyncUI* utilizes *SwiftUI* for the UI.
 UI components are views, which is a value type `struct` and not a reference type `class`.
 UI components are added to RsyncUI by code.
 Every time a property within a SwiftUI view is changed the view is recreated by the runtime.
 The internal model for creating views is a kind of complex and it is superfast.
 The cost of creating a value type vs a reference type is way more effective.
-In SwitfUI there are special property wrappers like `@State` and `@Binding` for local and private properties and properties for transferring data between views .
-These property wrappers enables to modify a property within a SwiftUI view.
+In SwitfUI there are special propertywrappers like `@State` and `@Binding` for local and private properties and properties for transferring data between views .
+These propertywrappers enables to modify a property within a SwiftUI view.

 #### macOS Sonoma